-Seeking a leadership role which will allow me the opportunity to utilize and build upon my knowledge and passion for the work performed by Community Action Agencies in the state of New Hampshire, while at the same time being the support and strength for the Communities we serve.
+Socking a leadership role which will allow me the opportunity to utilize and build upon my knowledge and passion for the work performed by Community Action Agencies in the state of New Hampshire, while at the same time being the support and strength for the Communities we serve.

-EXPERIENCE
+Ë. EXPERIENCE

-Deputy Director | Southern New Hampshire Services Inc.
+Deputy Director | Southern New Hampshire Services Inc. FEB.

-FEB.
 2018-PRESENT

 Serving as part of the Executive Management Team and is responsible for providing inspiring leadership to the Southern New Hampshire Services (SNHS) senior management team and developing a performance culture to ensure the effective management of a comprehensive array of over sixty programs.
-The Deputy Director will tie the various component programs including: nutrition; housing; energy; workforce development; income enhancement; education; and elderly services to the agency, to each other, and to the general community, by promoting and communicating the mission of Community Action.
-In conjunction with the Executive Director and Fiscal Officer the Deputy Director provides the stewardship of SNHS by being actively involved with the agency's high-performance senior leadership team in the development, implementation, and management of the program content as well as annual budgets.
-Responsible for ensuring that services and programs provided fulfill the agency's mission, and are in compliance with all federal, state, funding, and city regulations, certifications, and licensing requirements.
+The Deputy Director will tie the various component programs including: outrition; housing; energy; workforce development; income enhancement; programs including: outrition; housing; energy; workforce development; income enhancement; to ductation; and elderly services to the agency; to each other, and to the general community, by promoting and communicating the mission of Community Action.
+In conjunction with the Executive Director and Fiscal Officer the Deputy Director provides the stawardship of SNHS by being actively involved with the agency's high-performance senior leadership team is the development, implementation, and management of the program content as well as annual budgets.
+Responsible for ensuring that services and programs provided fulfill the agency's mission, and are in compliance with all federal, state, funding, and city regulations, conflications, and licensing requirements.